0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 > **SERVINGS:** {{page.servings}} (10 dumplings each)
 > **CALORIES:** {{page.calories}} per serving
 > **COST:** CAD ${{page.cost}} per serving
-> **FRIDGE:** keeps for at least a few days (although I would just freeze whatever you can't eat and reheat it, following the steps below)
+> **FRIDGE:** keeps for at least a few days (although I would just freeze whatever you can't eat and reheat it, following the steps at the bottom of this page)
 > **FREEZER:** keeps for several months

 ## Ingredients